resthub/resthub.org/backbone-stack.rst

     });

-Or by passing a function if you need dynamic context :
+Or by passing a function if you need dynamic context:

 .. code-block:: javascript